rcraioveanu/LaTeX_auto_transliteration/README.md

 \newfontfamily{\mongolian}[Scale=1,Script=Mongolian,Mapping=mongolian-bichig]{Noto Sans Mongolian}
 ```

-Then, using the `\mongolian` command will both change the font to Noto Sans Mongolian and automatically transliterate any text typed: `sorgug` will be output as ᠰᠣᠷᠭᠤᠭ.
+Then, using the `\mongolian` command will reformat all following text, both changing the font to Noto Sans Mongolian and automatically transliterating any text typed: `sorgug` will be typeset as ᠰᠣᠷᠭᠤᠭ.

 ## Currently implemented, with documentation